 The priest may also decide to give the blessing to all people at once by extending his hands, without crossed candles, over people while saying the prayer of blessing.

 Suffering and illness have always been among the greatest problems that trouble the human spirit.
 Christians feel and experience pain as do all other people; yet their faith helps them to grasp more deeply the mystery of suffering and to bear their pain with greater courage… Part of the plan laid out by God’s providence is that we should fight against all sickness and carefully seek the blessings of good health, so that we may fulfill our role in human society and in the Church.

-Blessing of the throats will be celebrated on February 3, the Feast of St. Baise, during the 6:00AM, 12:00PM and 7:00PM Holy Masses.
+Blessing of the throats will be celebrated on First Friday, February 3, the Feast of St. Baise, during the 6:00AM, 12:00PM and 7:00PM Holy Masses.